Why I Love Nutrition

 I became a student at the Institute of Holistic Nutrition in Vancouver, and buried myself in books, tests, and papers.
 Such an exquisite eye-opener!
 I now had the knowledge to heal the body – from both my instructional study and incorporating the restorative natural protocols that had alleviated my own health woes.
 And I became sensitive to the reality that we are unique beings, that no one diet suits all, and that we each must pay attention to our bodies in the context of our distinctive life conditions.
 In so doing, we can properly feed both body and soul, and bring about true health, vitality and joy.

-Connie’s mission is to make food both healing and nutritious!
+As the Menopause Navigator, Connie’s mission is to make food both healing and nutritious!
 She wants to educate and guide the mature woman to experience the restorative, therapeutic effects of nourishment …and to understand the impact food and lifestyle choices have on our health.